 BATTERY OF SAN PEDRO

-We continue down the stairs and arrive at Saint Peter battery.
+We continue down the stairs with the audioguide and arrive at Saint Peter battery.
 This battery will be used to explain the evolution of the design of its structure, and its usability as well.
 According to the original plan, the Fort of Saint John was joined by a runway with Saint Peter battery.
 The battery featured a triangular esplanade.
 The part facing the west side was in the form on an arch, where the embrasures for the cannons were placed.
 There were small buildings in the middle of the square that served as accommodation for the soldiers.

 Also, the square had a shed for the artillery.
 After a visit of Ferigán during the construction, the approach to the battery was completely changed.
 As a result, it now features a semicircular esplanade with a straight line on its northern front, supported by three buildings: the magazine, the warehouse of artillery, with soldiers for the gunners, and the Governor´s rooms.
 In the esplanade, you can see the platforms on which the artillery guns defending the Harbor and the Bay of Levante were installed

-We go down to enter the Audiovisual room This room was originally used as a warehouse of artillery.
+We go down with the audioguide to enter the Audiovisual room This room was originally used as a warehouse of artillery.
 After the reconstruction of the castle, the room has been used to display an audiovisual about the City of Aguilas.
 This room, next to the magazine, was the safety place for the Artillery of the Fortification.
 It received favorable ventilation from a series of windows that still remain.
 The front porch was guarded by soldiers standing on guard in the battery of Saint Peter.
 In this spot, the visitor completes the tour, which is why an audiovisual containing the resources of historical, artistic and natural interest of the city is shown.
 This information aims to encourage the visitor to continue to learning about the city.
 The Pier of the Hornillo, the monument to the railway, the Tower of Cope, the urban mills, the Archaeological Museum, the Roman Baths, the local cuisine, the beaches, the traditions, etc. will be the star attractions.

 GOVERNOR´ S ROOMS

-We leave the room, and in the attached space to the right, we find the offices of the Governor of the Castle.
+We leave the room with the audioguide, and in the attached space to the right, we find the offices of the Governor of the Castle.
 They are also decorated in the style of the era.
 Since its construction, the fort has faced several modifications.
 One of them was the construction of a pavilion residence for the Governor of the Castle.
 This was in the northeast sector of the Battery of Saint Peter.
 This area was previously occupied by several artillery pieces and their embrasures.
 We can be certain of the use of this space through data taken from the castle´s architectural plan.
 The plan, which we have mentioned in previous sections of the audio guide, was put together by José Polo y Pavía, and drawn by Luís Pamise y Sembi.
 Their work allows us to know that these units consisted of living room, kitchen, a latrine which emptied over the cliff, and a room for a slave, as well as the corresponding bedroom.